Background

 Consumer experience surveys

-States should be required to conduct annual scheduled in-home surveys that assess clients’ experience and involvement in care plans and outcomes.
+States should be required to conduct annual scheduled surveys assessing clients’ experience and involvement in care plans and outcomes.
+This meeting could take place in the home or virtually, based on the preference of the consumer.
 They should also require that surveyors interview consumers separately from their care providers.
 Surveyors should also interview family caregivers about their experience, including their own needs and well-being.
 States should publicly and timely disclose all survey findings while safeguarding the privacy of consumers.
 States should select survey instruments that facilitate comparison across care settings and allow benchmarking to other states or the national average.
+To the extent practicable, states should incorporate the CMS Home- and Community-Based Services Quality Measure Set into their quality measurement efforts.

-States should publicly and timely disclose all survey findings in a timely manner while safeguarding the privacy of consumers.
+States should publicly disclose all survey findings in a timely manner while safeguarding the privacy of consumers.

 States should extend the purview of their existing ombudsman programs to include long-term services and supports delivered in homes.